Computer Setup | Learn Japanese now! Enrollment for online lessons is free. |

 Click OK again to close the Regional and Language Options window.

-You're finished!
+You're all done!
 You should now be able to type Japanese text in most applications

 (including the Nihongo-Pro classroom).
 To switch to Japanese text entry, follow these steps: